 His full unofficial name is Vitéz (knight, hero) John Róbert Maria, a descendant of Mórocz de Nagyabony family, was born in 1985 in Bratislava (Pozsony) to parents Róbert Mórocz and Katarína Fialová.
 Róbert is the great-grandson of Vitéz Andreas Mórocz de Nagyabony, a nobleman from Žitný island.
-András was from the ancient noble family of Mórocz of Nagyabony (born in Eperjes, Jahodná) and a hero from the First World War.
+András was from the ancient noble family of Mórocz de Nagyabony (born in Eperjes, Jahodná) and a hero from the First World War.
 He was knighted and the member of The Order of Vitéz during the period of the Kingdom of Hungary.
 His great-grandson is the current continuer of the bloodline.
 The designation "Vitéz" (hero, warrior, knight) is as old as the Kingdom of Hungary itself.
 He was knighted in Máriapócs (Hungary) by Joseph Charles of Habsburg-Lorraine, Archduke of Austria and Royal Prince of Hungary from the Palatine branch of Habsburg family in 2022.
 Many nobles and members of the Habsburg-Lorraine family themselves were and are members of this old order.
-The order also includes prominent members in addition to members of our former royal family, such as: the Prince of Albania, the King of Rwanda, the Prince of Ethiopia, the Duke of Braganza (claimant for the Portuguese throne) and Prince Hohenlohe-Langenburg.
-From the noble families these include for example: the Marquis Pallavicini, Count Batthyany, Teleki, Zichy, Festetics, Ujlaky, degli Uberti (count of the legendary Casale Monferrato), Baron Tunkel, Riedel and many others.
+The order also includes prominent members in addition to members of our former royal family, such as: Prince of Albania, King of Rwanda, Prince of Ethiopia, Duke of Braganza (claimant for the Portuguese throne) and Prince of Hohenlohe-Langenburg.
+The noble families these include for example: Marquis Pallavicini, Count Batthyany, Széchenyi, Teleki, Zichy, Festetics, Ujlaky, degli Uberti (count of the legendary Casale Monferrato), Baron Tunkel, Riedel and many others.
 Robert received a diploma confirming his noble origin (nobilis, nemes) and the heraldic commission recognized the coat of arms of his ancestors at the same time.
 The coat of arms was digitized by the chief herald and the insignia of the Order of Vitéz was added as confirmation of membership in this order.

 Robert says „Mórocz family (at least my line) still feel a certain loyalty to our former royal family today and I am very happy to be part of a community that is under the patronage of this still highly respected and influential family in Europe.“